 ABOUT SOUTH ASIA BIOBANK

-South Asia Biobank is a longitudinal population study of ~200,000 participants which has been designed to understand and help prevent the high risk of cardiovascular disease, diabetes, and other common and critical illnesses among people of South Asian origin.
+South Asia Biobank is an international research study designed to prevent the high risk of cardiovascular disease, diabetes, and cancer among South Asian people.

 WHY SHOULD I PARTICIPATE?